 In this paper we prove three Littlewood-Offord theorems for finite fields.
-We have replaced the random sums from the classical problem with inner products $w \cdot X$, where $w \in \mathbb{F}_q^n$ is a fixed vector of (mostly) non-zero residues and $X$ is a random vector with iid entries taken from an $\alpha$-dense probability distribution.
-The techniques we employ go back to Hal\'asz in \cite{Hal77}, who showed that the probability $\mathbb{P}(X \cdot w = 0)$ can be controlled by finding additive structure in the level sets of the Fourier transform of $1_{X \cdot w = 0}$.
-We also crucially rely on arguments developed in \cite{KKS95} and \cite{TV06b}, where it was discovered that $\mathbb{P}(X \cdot w = 0)$ can be controlled by constructing auxiliary random vectors with larger concentration probabilities.
-We will discuss this idea further in Section~\ref{sec:unsaturatedsubspaces}.
+We have replaced the random sums from the classical problem with sums $w \cdot X$, where $w \in \mathbb{F}_q^n$ is a fixed vector and $X$ is random with iid entries taken from an $\alpha$-dense probability distribution.
+The techniques we employ go back to Hal\'asz in \cite{Hal77}, who bounded the probability $\mathbb{P}(X \cdot w = 0)$ by finding additive structure in the level sets of the Fourier transform of $1_{X \cdot w = 0}$.
+We also crucially rely on arguments developed in \cite{KKS95} and \cite{TV06b}.

 The key new advance to study matrices over finite fields is an inverse theorem for random sums $w \cdot X$ which are almost uniformly distributed, but differ from the uniform distribution by an exponentially small quantity.
 In this setting we show that the coefficients of $w$ must lie in a small subset $R \subseteq \mathbb{F}_q^n$.
-Because the sums are almost uniformly distributed, we can enumerate all such vectors.
+Because the sums are almost uniformly distributed, it is possible to enumerate all such vectors.